 YES Store (write on DECSYS-7 tape) the assembly source language for the program just compiled; proceed to the next named program.
-NO Do not store the assembly source language for the program just com- piled; proceed to the next named program.
+NO Do not store the assembly source language for the program just com- piled; proceed to the next named program. pried, proceed to the next humed program.
 END Store the assembly source language for the program just compiled; re- turn control to the Keyboard Monitor.
 KILL Do not store the assembly source language for the program just com- piled; return control to the Keyboard Monitor.